How to Make a Dog Collar? – Itsaboutdog

 Dog collars are not merely objects of decoration.
 They tend to indicate that a particular dog belongs to a specific owner.

-While the primary reason why we use a dog collar is functional, there is no reason why your dog’s collar needs to look dull and boring.
+While the primary reason we use a dog collar is functional, there is no reason your dog’s collar needs to look dull.

 We have given you some fabulous ideas on how to make your dog collar.
-You can always come up with your ones too.
-Fabric, nylon chord, leather, sequins, buttons, etc.
+You can always come up with your own, too—fabric, nylon chord, leather, sequins, buttons, etc.

 These kinds of materials can be used to create a collar of your liking.
 Your pet pooch is bound to enjoy flaunting your one-of-a-kind designs.

-While choosing materials, ensure that you dont choose anything that your dog may not feel comfortable wearing for long hours.
+While choosing materials, ensure you don’t select something your dog may feel comfortable wearing for only a short time.
 Choose soft, flexible materials so that they do not bruise or irritate the skin around your dog’s neck.

-And we are sure that by now, this article on how to make a dog collar has given you some ideas and what kind of materials will suit your pup.
+And we are sure that by now, this article on how to make a dog collar has given you some ideas about what kind of materials will suit your pup.

 Aapt Dubey